Contribute

 tests_default.yml

 run.
-It will print out instructions about the exact command to use to ssh
+It will print out instructions about the exact command to use to ssh, and

 how to destroy the managed host after you are done.
 Or, check the